About Richard Hurley

-Prior to being a partner in the law firm of Cory and Hurley Law Group from 2012 through 2021, Rick was in private practice concentrating in the areas of general litigation, contracts and real estate law.
+Since 2021, he has led The Hurley Law Group.
+From 2012 to 2021, he was a partner in the law firm of Cory and Hurley Law Group.
+Prior to that, Rick was in private practice concentrating in the areas of general litigation, contracts and real estate law.
 He served as Prosecutor or Public Defender in many municipalities in New Jersey from 1989 to 2003.
 He serves as a Mediator and an Arbitrator for FINRA (the Regulatory Body for the SEC).

 Mr. Hurley was President of the Somerset County Bar Association (1997), Member of the Richard J. Hughes Inn of Court, Marie L. Garibaldi ADR Inn of Court and American Bar Association.
 He was named NJ State Bar Association Mentor of the Year (1993) and Young Lawyer of the Year (1994).